Liga 3 (Georgia): Current members

-Sixteen teams are competing in the 2025 season.
-Four of them, namely Borjomi, Kolkheti, Merani and WIT Georgia have previously played in the top division with the latter being the two-time national champions.
-There is also one reserve team of a higher league member this season.
+Sixteen teams will be competing in the 2026 season.
+Half of them are based in Tbilisi.
+Five clubs, namely Guria, Kolkheti, Locomotive, Merani and WIT Georgia have previously played in the top division with the latter being the two-time national champions.
+There are also two reserve teams of higher league members this season.
+Locomotive, Iberia 2010 and Iveria are making their debut in the league.

 The clubs are listed below in alphabetical order.